gvwilson/sensibleadventures/princess-bear/princess-bear.md

 Highness, are you all right?"

 "I'm fine," Prince Thokmay mumbled.
 He let out his breath with a whoosh, half-expecting to see it make a fog.
-"It was Edward.
+"It was Badam.
 He was here."

 "Pilots preserve us."
 The servant let go of the prince's shoulders.
 Was his name Apsu?
 The prince couldn't remember, though he prided himself on knowing names.
-He was so... tired...
+He suddenly felt exhausted.

-More boots pounded the planked stone corridor.
-"Your Highness, are you all right?"
-Sergeant Dambu asked before pulling herself up short and sniffing the air.
-"There's been a ghost here," she said flatly.
+Boots pounded in the planked stone corridor.
+"Your Highness, are you all by right?"
+Sergeant Ramdu asked before pulling herself up short and sniffing the air.
+"There's been a ghost along here," the garrison's magician said flatly.

 The prince nodded.
 "I know," he mumbled, still shivering.
 Disconnected thoughts and images were surfacing in his mind like drowned bodies rising to the surface